sveljko/base41/base41.md

 So, actually, it's more efficient than "naive" division by 48 and as efficient as "smart" division by 48.

-BTW, 1/41 is 0x063e70..., so, it has a nice property of us being able to use the first five hex digits (20 bits), but actually get the precision of six hex digits!
+BTW, 1/41 is 0x063e70..., so, since last for bits shown are 0, it has a nice property: we can use the first five hex digits (20 bits), but actually get the precision of six hex digits (24 bits)!
 This is much better than 1/40 and a little better than 1/42.
 Also, it's pure chance, 41 was not choosen because of it.
 But, while investigating this "division optimisation" we found it to be a good thing, that enforces our choice of base 41.

 Thus, if you're on 32-bit (or 64-bit) processor, use this loop (unless you have a great processor that has a fast HW divider).
 For 64 bit